 4. Never leave a room empty-handed.

 One of my best tips for staying on top of clutter is to make sure you take something with you every time you leave a room.
 Do it as you go…dirty dishes, laundry, toys, mail, you name it.
-If it belongs in a room you’ll be going to or passing, bring it with you!
+Bring it with you if it belongs in a room you’ll be going to or passing!

 5. Assign a task to your children.